Know before you go

 About the reserve

 The reserve is composed of willow woodland, river bank and fine reed marsh.
-In summer you may see water figwort, common meadow rue and water chickweed along the river bank.
-On the far side of the river the reed marsh is clearly visible and this is an important habitat for large numbers of reed and sedge warblers, which nest here in summer.
-In winter, water rails are heard and reed and corn buntings gather to roost in the evening.
+In the summer you may see water figwort, common meadow rue and water chickweed along the river bank.
+On the far side of the river the reed marsh is clearly visible and is an important habitat for large numbers of reed and sedge warblers, which nest here in summer.
+In winter, water rails are heard and reed buntings gather to roost in the evening.
 Stanborough Reedmarsh is managed by Herts and Middlesex Wildlife Trust in partnership with Finesse Leisure and Welwyn Hatfield Borough Council.

 Autumn/ Winter: Reed bunting, water rail.

 Site entrance:Follow the path between the river and lake to the entrance at the end of Stanborough Lakes.
 There is another entrance at the other end of the reserve (circular route).